-- Graduates will pass the credentialing examinations at or above the national rate. - 2.
+- 1. Graduates will pass the credentialing examinations at or above the national rate. - 2.
 Graduates will receive satisfactory performance evaluations from their employers within the first year after graduation.

 A new class is admitted each fall.
-The application deadline for each new class is May 1.
+Applications are accepted from January 1 to May 1.
 Applicants will be notified by the fourth week in May concerning acceptance into the fall class.
 Applications received after May 1, but before the beginning of the fall semester, may be considered on a space available basis.
 Class size is limited by laboratory and clinical space.
 Therefore, entrance into the program is competitive.
 Those not selected may reapply for subsequent classes.